-(i) Mitigate risk while continuing to carry out business transactions officer must determine whether to suspend transactions, continue transactions or resume transactions.
+In accordance with the improvement report prepared by a supplier, the supply chain officer must determine whether to suspend transactions, continue transactions or resume transactions.
 Following this, the supply chain officer will report the results of this decision to the compliance officer, make a final decision and share this information with the Board of Directors.